-- Once you receive your Award Notification in your student email, go into your myMadisonCollege Student Center (full site) and accept or decline your awards.
+- Once you receive your Award Notification in your student email, go into your myMadisonCollege Student Center (classic portal) and accept or decline your awards.
 Awards usually include both the fall and spring semester for that aid year.
 When accepting your loans, be sure you are accepting enough for the entire aid year.

 - Complete Entrance Counseling at the Student Loans website to better understand your responsibilities and obligations by borrowing student loans.

 - Complete a Subsidized/Unsubsidized Master Promissory Note (MPN) at the Student Loans website.
 The MPN is a legal document in which you are promising to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.

 - View the disbursement page for additional information on when you will receive your funds.

 If you received a Federal Direct Loan(s) and you graduate, drop below half-time or withdraw, you are required to complete Exit Loan Counseling.
 You may do this online at the Student Loans website.
 You may also do this in-person by registering for an In-Person Exit Counseling session.
 The purpose of exit counseling is to inform you of your obligations and options regarding the repayment of your Federal Direct Loan(s).Private Loans

 The Federal Direct Parent PLUS Loan (often referred to as Parent PLUS) is a credit-based loan offered by the U.S. Department of Education.
 The loan is available to parents of dependent students who need help paying for education related expenses.

 The PLUS loan is in the name of the parent and cannot be transferred to the student (regardless of personal payment arrangements between the parent and student).
 Repayment begins 60 days after the last disbursement.
 Parents may request a deferment if the student is still enrolled at least half time (6 credits) or up to six months after the student is less than half time or is done attending school.